Dev-Santi/challenges--Skilled-elearning/README.md

 - I used Sass to style this proyect
 - A little bit of grid
-- A little bit of transform to put the header img on place
+- A little bit of transform to put the header's img on place
 - I made it responsive

 It was an easy layout to practice some grid and flex.